DusanJovic-NOAA/NEMS_svn/doc/running.md

 ### COM directory

-This directory contains one subdirectory for each test with all verified files as described in a test's \ref criteria block.
+This directory contains one subdirectory for each compset with all verified files as described in a compset's \ref criteria block.
-It also contains the "report.txt" file with the report of the test success or failure.
+It also contains the "report.txt" file with the report of the compset success or failure.

 \anchor desc_lang